UserZhh/gitskills/README.md

 # gitskills
-Creat a new branch is quick.What's up?
+Creating a new branch is quick & simple.